elliesec/eslint-plugin-sort-keys-custom/README.md

 # eslint-plugin-sort-keys-fix

-Fork of eslint rule that sorts keys in objects (https://eslint.org/docs/rules/sort-keys) with autofix enabled
+An ESLint rule that allows a customised sort order to be specified for object keys with an autofix available.
+Forked from [eslint-plugin-sort-keys-fix](https://github.com/leo-buneev/eslint-plugin-sort-keys-fix#readme).

 ## Installation